 Plan for data loss prevention (DLP)

-Every organization will plan for and implement data loss prevention (DLP) differently, because every organization's business needs, goals, resources, and situation are unique to them.
+Every organization plans for and implements data loss prevention (DLP) differently.
+Why?
+Because every organization's business needs, goals, resources, and situation are unique.
 However, there are elements that are common to all successful DLP implementations.
-This article presents the best practices that are used by organizations in their DLP planning.
+This article presents the best practices for planning a DLP deployment.

 Multiple starting points

-- from a platform focus, like wanting to protect information in Teams Chat and Channel messages or on Windows 10 or 11 devices
+- With a platform focus, like wanting to protect information in Teams Chat and Channel messages or on Windows 10 or 11 devices

-- knowing what sensitive information they want to prioritize protecting, like health care records, and going straight to defining policies to protect it
+- Knowing the sensitive information they want to prioritize protecting, such as health care records, and going straight to defining policies to protect it

-- without knowing what their sensitive information is, where it is, and who is doing what with it so they start with discovery and categorization and take a more methodical approach
+- Without knowing what their sensitive information is, where it is, or who is doing what with it; so, they start with discovery and categorization and take a more methodical approach

-- without knowing what their sensitive information is, or where it is, or who is doing what with it, but they will move straight to defining policies and use those outcomes as a starting place and then refine their policies from there
+- Without knowing what their sensitive information is, where it is, or who is doing what with it, they go straight to defining policies and then using those outcomes to refine them

-- knowing that they need to implement the full Microsoft Purview Information Protection stack and so intend to take a longer term, methodical approach
+- Knowing that they need to implement the full Microsoft Purview Information Protection stack, and a plan to take a longer term, methodical approach

-These are just some examples of how customers can approach DLP and it doesn't matter where you start from, DLP is flexible enough to accommodate various types of information protection journeys from start to a fully realized data loss prevention strategy.
+These are just some examples of how customers can approach DLP.
+It doesn't matter where you start from; DLP is flexible enough to accommodate various types of information protection journeys from start to a fully realized data loss prevention strategy.

 Overview of planning process

-- describe the regulations, laws, and industry standards your organization is subject to
+- the regulations, laws, and industry standards your organization is subject to

 - the categories of sensitive items to be protected